vikranth1000/cluely-lite/SETUP.md

 # Start Ollama service
 ollama serve

-# In another terminal, pull a suitable model
+# Pull a small, efficient default model
-ollama pull phi4:mini
+ollama pull qwen2.5:3b
-# or for better performance (requires more RAM):
+# Optional alternative
 ollama pull llama3.2:3b
-ollama pull qwen2.5:3b
 ```

+`qwen2.5:3b` runs well on most Macs and gives quick local answers.
+If you prefer Meta’s weights, `llama3.2:3b` is also a good option.

 ### 2. Grant Accessibility Permissions
 The app requires accessibility permissions to interact with other applications: